i35010u/windows-driver-docs.zh-cn/windows-driver-docs-pr/ifs/irp-mj-query-security-and-irp-mj-set-security.md

     if (!NT_SUCCESS(status)) {
       //
-      // great- modified the in-core SD but couldn&#39;t get it out
+      // great- modified the in-core SD but couldn't get it out
       // to disk. undo everything.
       //
       ExFreePool(newSD);